Join the innovators in enterprise AI at Transform 2020

 The AI event of the year for business leaders, Transform 2020 doubles down on results-driven content that helps executives at the senior director level and above maintain their competitive edge.
-Expect two days of the most transformative trends in conversational AI, computer vision, IoT and AI at the edge, and automation, plus a special emphasis on women in AI, diversity, and expanded networking opportunities.
+Expect two days of the most transformative trends in conversational AI, computer vision, IoT and AI at the edge, and automation, plus a special emphasis on women in AI, diversity, and expanded networking opportunities, this July 15-16 in San Francisco.

 Each year, we gather corporate decision-makers from around the world to discuss “big picture” trends within artificial intelligence, as well as practical ways to move the needle on implementing AI.
 In 2020, we’re looking at the effects of AI through the lens of four key industries: retail, health, finance, and industrial/manufacturing.